AnthonyQuantum/CRSP-project/README.md

 # Rhythm

-This project is now closed and (probably?) won't be ever continued.
+[This project is now closed and (probably?) won't be ever continued.]

+The idea was to create an app that can make personal schedules based on person's circadian rhythms.

 ## Technologies

-Frontend: Angular 2
+Frontend: Angular2

 Backend: NodeJS, MongoDB, Express